IPGP/rinexmod/README.md

 	./rinexmod.py  RINEXLIST OUTPUTFOLDER (-t "-O.mo 'Abri_du_Gallion' -O.mn 'AGAL' -O.o OVSG") (-n AGAL)  (-s) (-r /ROOTFOLDER/) (-vv)

+In addition to the main script, rinexmod.py, crzmeta.py is provided, that permits to extract a crz file'smetadata with crz2rnx and teqc.

+USAGE :

+	./crzmeta.py RINEXFILE

 # Requirements

 The tool is in Python 3, your must have it installed on your machine.